games647/PaperBox/README.md

 container is created and started.
 However, this means that we are distributing a modified server software, which is against the GPL.
 Latter required us to create solutions like [BuildTools](https://www.spigotmc.org/wiki/buildtools/) or [paperclip](https://github.com/PaperMC/Paperclip) to build server on our own or binary patch it.

+Furthermore, the EULA is automatically accepted, which hides it from the actual users.
+The process should be opt-in explicitly.

+### Summary

+* Required EULA acceptance when the container runs
+* Binary patching of the server implementation on startup
+* No additional downloads - if you have the OCI/Docker image, you have everything to start up a container

 ## Tools used